Did you Know? List of Interesting Facts about Hopi Indians

 - Fact 20 - History: In 1629 The Spanish began to establish missions at the Hopi pueblos of Awatobi and Oraibi which were destroyed in the Pueblo revolt of 1680

-We have included a selection of trivia and interesting facts about Hopi Native Americans which we hope will be of help with homework.
+We have included a selection of trivia and interesting facts about Hopi Indians which we hope will be of help with homework.
 Most of these interesting facts about Hopi Indians are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Hopi Native Americans and info will help you increase your knowledge on the subject of Hopi Native Americans.
+Many of these interesting and random pieces of information and fun facts about Hopi Indians and info will help you increase your knowledge on the subject of Hopi Indians.